vszabo2/3d-tic-tac-toe/DEVELOPMENT.md

 is 0, the next state is Move; otherwise, it is Wait.
 In the Move state, a cursor is displayed in the board, which can be moved around using the keyboard.
 When the user accepts the selection, a message is sent to the next player and the state transitions to Wait.
-In the Wait state, the application recieves messages from the previous player, updates the board accordingly, and passes the message on, unless its player ID matches that of the next player.
+In the Wait state, the application receives messages from the previous player, updates the board accordingly, and passes the message on, unless its player ID matches that of the next player.
 If the message has the player ID of the previous player, the application transitions to the